Strategic decision advisory

 The family also finds that the school has little experience supporting US applications.
 Guidance on academic positioning, extracurricular development, and teacher recommendations is limited or unavailable.

 When they begin the US application process, they realize that a path they had assumed would keep options open has instead created gaps that are difficult to address within the remaining time, particularly for competitive US college applications.
-What initially appeared to preserve flexibility has, in practice, narrowed it.

 WHAT FAMILIES GAIN

-They are able to make a decision with full awareness of what they are committing to, and what alternatives they are leaving behind.
+They are able to make a decision with full awareness of what they are committing to and what alternatives they are leaving behind.

 Who this advisory is designed for

-My work focuses on decisions within the German school system from primary school through secondary graduation (Grades 1–13).
+My work focuses on high-stakes decisions from primary school through secondary graduation (Grades 1–13).

 I work primarily with families relocating from the United States and also advise internationally mobile families from other countries facing similar decisions.